zack-bitcoin/amoveo/docs/api/meta_block.md

 Gotchas
 ========

 The account_delete tx type isn't handled perfectly by meta.
 Sometimes it records the wrong quantity of veo being transfered.
-These are the block heights that contain an account delete tx type:
+These are the block heights that contain an account delete tx type, as well as an additional tx that uses the same account.
+So these blocks might be recording account_delete incorrectly.

 10724
 10740